naroxeno/ilm-ext/lib.typ

   // Wrap `body` in curly braces so that it has its own context.
 This way show/set rules
   // will only apply to body.
   {
-    // Configure heading numbering.
-    set heading(numbering: "1.")

-    // Start chapters on a new page. show heading.where(level: 1): it => {
+    show heading.where(level: 1): it => {
       if chapter-pagebreak {
         pagebreak(weak: true)